How To Get People To Read Your Sales Emails (And What Not To Do)

 It's no secret that email marketing is one of the best ways to drive leads to your sales team.
 However, most manufacturers and industrial companies don't realize that it's also one of the best ways to close those leads and convert them into customers.

-So while a lot of time and energy is goes into optimizing marketing emails, sales emails are often relegated to an afterthought.
-In fact, the task of writing, designing, and deploying sales emails often falls on individual sales reps, who are given little guidance, direction, or support.
+So while a lot of time and energy is going into optimizing marketing emails, sales emails are often relegated to an afterthought.
+In fact, the task of writing, designing, and deploying sales emails often falls on individual sales reps, who have little guidance, direction, or support.
 That's a recipe for disaster, and it shouldn't be the case.

 If you want to optimize your sales emails for maximum results, be sure to follow these suggestions.

 The subject line is the first thing your readers will see, so it should be clear, concise, and eye-catching.

 Over the last few days — the last few hours even — you’ve likely banished plenty of unopened emails to the trash.
 And many of these trash-bound emails probably had off-putting subject lines, right?
 Lousy subject lines that bore people, or terrify them into thinking they’re about to download a virus, are not doing your company any favors.
 So devise a subject line that compels without sounding sketchy or pushy.

 If you make it too innocuous or vague, you risk being looked over.
 Try personalizing subject lines with the recipients’ names.
 Or work something into the subject line you've already discussed with the recipient or identify you as the sender.
 You can also refer to a specific goal you know they want to reach.

 And keep it short.
 Like, under-30-characters short.
 If your audience is highly mobile (which most are nowadays), odds are their devices won’t show more than a handful of words in the subject line anyway.
 And remember to leave out words like “free,” “sale,” and “discount,” or you’ll smell like spam.
 Test out a couple of different subject lines and see what earns you the most attention.